 About the study

-In a recent independent study by the Analytical Lab Group in the USA, the Thoclor Labs GF2 was shown to completely eliminate the human coronavirus in under two minutes.
+In a recent study by an independent lab in the USA the Thoclor Labs GF2 was shown to completely eliminate the human coronavirus in under two minutes.
 More importantly, the elimination of the virus was achieved with no negative or damaging impact on healthy human tissue, making it completely safe to use on the face, in the eyes, the nose and the mouth by the whole family.
 For more information on the study, contact us.

 - Rossi-Fedele et al. Influence of pH changes on chlorine-containing endodontic irrigating solutions.
 International Endodontic Journal, 44, 792–799, 2011.